ammagtech/GameotivityEngine/newIDE/app/package.json.README.md

 # About GDevelop IDE dependencies (package.json)

-some dependencies that can have special requirements.
+GDevelop relies on some dependencies that can have special requirements.

 ## Note on TypeScript